 Plywood Is Best for a Custom, Built-In Modern Look

 If you want garage cabinets that feel like custom built-ins rather than utility storage, plywood is often the best choice.
 When properly constructed and sealed, plywood is strong, stable, and long-lasting.
-I like plywood for modern garages because it gives you more flexibility with door styles, colors, and the overall layout.
+It gives you more flexibility with door styles, colors, and the overall layout.
 You can create a seamless, high-end look that feels intentional and integrated.

 The key is using cabinet-grade plywood and finishing it the right way.
 Sealing matters because garages get extreme heat, big temperature swings, and occasional humidity that can stress unprotected wood over time.
 When done correctly, plywood cabinets can look beautiful and perform extremely well.
 This is often my recommendation for homeowners who want a clean modern aesthetic and are willing to invest in quality craftsmanship.